- Investment Mistakes: Learning from Other Physicians

 Investment mistakes are a part of financial life.
 We all make mistakes.
 The key is making mistakes on a small scale when the loss isn’t catastrophic.
 We then should learn from the mistake and not make it again.
 Many of us repeat mistakes many times before learning how to avoid it.

-Investment Mistakes: Learning from Others
+Investment Mistakes: Learning from Other Physicians

 The best approach would be to learn from the mistakes of others.
 That is my favorite way of learning.
 That is partly why I read so many investment books.
 I see what didn’t work for others and try my best to avoid making the same investment mistake.